helaili/vsts-octobot/ec2-install-instuctions.md

 ## Deploy
 Back to your machine
 Edit `ecosystem.config.js` accordingly.
-This file isn't committed to git so you can put secrets in. pm2 deploy production setup pm2 deploy production
+This file isn't committed to git so you can put secrets in. pm2 deploy production setup pm2 deploy production pm2 deploy production exec "pm2 show vsts-octobot"